HonnappaSwamyTN/port-scanner/README.md

 ## Features
 - Takes target IP address as input
-- Configurable timeout parameter
+- Configurable timeout parameter optional input
 - Scans ports from 1 to 1024
-- Identifies open and closed ports
+- Identifies open and closed ports of the targeted machine

-## How to Run
-python port_scanner.py

 ## Concepts Used
 - Socket programming